Hellfire01/MangaScrap/README.md

 It posses a database that allows it to know what chapters where not downloaded yet<br />
 Unlike other manga downloaders, it also creates a local website on your computer allowing you to browse your mangas offline<br />

 MangaScrap allows you to download your mangas on the following websites :

 - mangafox
 - mangareader
 - mangapanda

+It also has a [facebook](https://www.facebook.com/MangaScrap/) page if ever you want to follow it

 ### basic usage :